browserstack/browserstack-fastlane-plugin/README.md

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by including that in your project's Fastfile, running `fastlane install_plugins` and `bundle exec fastlane test`.

+Please refer this [sample android project](https://github.com/browserstack/browserstack-android-sample-app), which demonstrates the use of this plugin.

 ## Run tests for this plugin

 To run both the tests, and code style validation, run